 The Comtesse d’Egmont Pignatelli in Spanish Costume

-This is a beautiful and elegant lavish portrait of Comtesse d’Egmont Pignatelli (1740 – 1773); the daughter of the Duc de Richelieu (1696 – 1788), who was a trusted advisor to King Louis XV; that at the age of fifteen married Casimir Pignatelli, Comte d’Egmont (1727 – 1801); a scion of the Egmonts of the Netherlands and the Pignatellis of Naples and Aragon; two ancient houses of European nobility.
+Comtesse d’Egmont Pignatelli; was the daughter of the Duc de Richelieu (1696 – 1788), who was a trusted advisor to King Louis XV; that at the age of fifteen married Casimir Pignatelli, Comte d’Egmont (1727 – 1801); a scion of the Egmonts of the Netherlands and the Pignatellis of Naples and Aragon; two ancient houses of European nobility.

 She was a highly intelligent and one of the most glamorous women of Parisian Society in the 1760s, and was a sponsor of many of the leading artist of the Enlightenment including the likes of Jean-Jacques Rousseau and Wolfgang Amadeus Mozart.